-- About 16 percent of hate crime victimizations were motivated by the
+- About 59% of violent hate crimes were motivated by bias against the victim's race, ethnicity, or national origin

 Perpetrators of Hate Crime

-According to the Federal Bureau of Investigation (FBI), in "Hate Crime Statistics 2015," of the 5,493 known offenders:
+The Federal Bureau of Investigation (FBI) also tracks hate crime statistics and bias incidents.
+In its "Hate Crime Statistics 2021" report, of the 6,545 known offenders:

-- 0.9 percent were American Indian or Alaska Native
+- 0.9% were American Indian or Alaska Native

-Some perpetrators commit hate crimes with their peers as a "thrill" or while under the influence of drugs or alcohol; some as a reaction against a perceived threat or to preserve their "turf;" and some out of resentment over the growing economic power of a particular racial or ethnic group engage in scapegoating.
+Some people commit hate crimes with their peers as a "thrill" or while under the influence of drugs or alcohol.
+Others are reacting against a perceived threat or to preserve their "turf."
+Still, others are motivated by resentment over the growing economic power of a particular racial or ethnic group.

 Reporting a Hate Crime

-- The FBI either online or via telephone or mail (Local FBI field office)
+- The FBI, either online or by telephone or mail (Local FBI field office)